StuartsProjects/SX12XX-LoRa/ReadMe.md

 ## Considerations for pin usage

 Pins settings and usage must be set up either at the head of a program or in the the the 'Settings.h' file that is include in some sketch folders.
 Program **2\_Register\_Test** is an example of a sketch that does not use a 'Settings.h' file.
 The library supports the SPI based LoRa modules and these all require that the SPI bus pins, SCK, MOSI and MISO are connected.
 All modules also need a NSS (chip select pin) and NRESET (reset) pin.
-In theory the NRESET pin can be omitted, but the programs would loose the ability to reset the device.
 All SX126X and SX128X devices need the RFBUSY pin to be used also.

 Of the LoRa devices DIO pins the library in standard form only uses DIO0 (SX127X) and DIO1 (SX126X and SX128X).
 The pin definitions for DIO1 and DIO2 (SX127x) and DIO2 and DIO3 (SX126x and SX128x) are not currently used by the library or examples so can be defined as -1 meaning they will not be configured.

+### Reduced pin usage

 There are 'IRQ' library functions that do not need the use of the DIO0 (SX127X) or DIO1 (SX126X and SX128X) pins.
-See examples such as 3_LoRa_TransmitterIRQ.
+These functions read the LoRa devices IRQ registers to check for transmit or receive completion.
+See examples such as **3\_LoRa\_TransmitterIRQ**.
+On the SX127x devices you can normally leave the NRESET pin floating, the device clears itself at power on.
+This can save another IO pin.
+There are begin() methods for these combinations.

 The Dorji DRF1262 and DRF1268 modules have an SW pin which must be connected, it provides power to the antenna switch used on these modules.